-In this section, we will calculate the jet quenching parameter in a rotating D-instanton background according to AdS/CFT, and study the influences of angular velocity, instanton density, and temperature on jet quenching parameter.
+In this section, we will calculate the jet quenching parameter in a rotating D-instanton background according to AdS/CFT, and study the influences of angular velocity, D-instanton density, and temperature on the jet quenching parameter.
 It can be extracted from the expectation value of an adjoint Wilson loop

-here, we assume the distance bettwen quark pair is $L$, and they propagate along the light-cone through the thermal plasma for a distance $L^{-}$.
-Contour $\mathcal{C}$ is a rectangular loop, one side is along transverse direction with length $L$, the other side is in the $x^{-}$ direction with length $L^{-}$.
+here, we assume the distance between the quark-antiquark pair is $L$, and they propagate along the light cone through the thermal plasma for a distance $L^{-}$.
+Contour $\mathcal{C}$ is a rectangular loop, whose one side is along the transverse direction with length $L$ and the other side is in the $x^{-}$ direction with length $L^{-}$.

-The expectation value of lightlike Wilson loop in the fundamental representation refers to the regularized action.
-According to AdS/CFT correspondence, in the large $N_{c}$ and large $\lambda$ limite, the expectation value is given by
+The expectation value of the lightlike Wilson loop in the fundamental representation refers to the regularized action.
+According to AdS/CFT correspondence, in the large $N_{c}$ and large $\lambda$ limit, the expectation value is given by

 Combining Eq.(\ref{eq41}) and Eq.(\ref{eq42}) and using the relation $\langle W^{A}(\mathcal{C})\rangle\sim \langle W^{F}(\mathcal{C})\rangle^{2}$, we get the expression of the jet quenching parameter